Find Affordable College Courses

 Waco, TX

 Baylor University ranked #6 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in the Southwest Region list.
-Located in the city of Waco, Baylor is a private not-for-profit school with a very large student population.
+Located in the midsize city of Waco, Baylor is a private not-for-profit college with a very large student population.

 Of the 50 students majoring in film at Baylor, 64% are male and 36% are female.

-Full Film, Video & Photographic Arts at Baylor University Report
+Read full report on Film, Video & Photographic Arts at Baylor University

-Southern Methodist University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree film, video and photographic arts programs.
-Located in the large suburb of Dallas, SMU is a private not-for-profit college with a fairly large student population.
+With a ranking of #7, Southern Methodist University did quite well on this year’s most popular schools for film, video and photographic arts students working on their bachelor’s degree.
+Located in the suburb of Dallas, SMU is a private not-for-profit college with a large student population.

 Women make up 37% of the film majors at the school.